RajendrasinhParmar/RajendrasinhParmar.github.io/src/content/blog/websocket-with-nginx.md

 	server apisvc1:8000;
 }

-upstream backend-rest2 {
+upstream backend-common {
 	server apicommon:8001;
 }
 ```

-- In the example above we've defined two upstream servers `backend-rest1` and `backend-rest2`.
+- In the example above we've defined two upstream servers `backend-rest1` and `backend-common`.
 - This code clock will be used in server block configuration

 ### Server Block setup